-This is a place to find links and resources Friends recommend.
-If you have a resource to contribute or you have a question about the information posted, please contact a member of Ministry & Nurture.
+This is a place to find links and resources Friends recommend to further our understanding of the complicated issues related to racial justice.
+If you have a resource to contribute or you have a question about the information posted, please contact a member of Ministry & Nurture or Religious Education Committee.

 Our Stance on Racial Justice:

 As members of the Religious Society of Friends (Quakers), we abhor the killings of George Floyd, Ahmaud Arbery, Breonna Taylor, and countless others made possible through systems that perpetuate racial injustices.
 This includes police practices and training that do not adequately address racial biases.

 Holding authority figures accountable is not enough.
 We acknowledge our complicity as a predominantly white organization.
 We have been silent too long and are compelled to take a stand, committing ourselves to actions that eradicate racial injustice.

 To have our voices heard, we support our constitutional right to peaceful protest; we value the authority figures who have supported these efforts.
 As Quakers, we believe that violence is never the answer and that every life and every voice is as precious as the next.
 The silencing of even one voice diminishes our community and makes us less whole.

 A word about the work being done by Friends General Conference:

 In October 2016, the governing body of Friends General Conference approved an institutional assessment on systemic racism to identify and address structural oppression within FGC as an institution and among FGC-affiliated Monthly Meetings and Yearly Meetings.
 Below is a link which was created by FGC to assemble all of the resources, updates, reports about the Institutional Assessment and the Anti-Racism Implementation Group that have been distributed to Friends and meetings united in the important work of confronting racism and white supremacy.
 We share this link as a starting point to understanding our part in creating a more just institution.